laurahspencer/LabNotebook/_posts/2020-12-08-Oly-methylation-questions.md

 ---
 layout: post
-title: Oly methylation island analysis II, plus more
+title: Oly methylation analysis, some general characteristic questions
 ---

 I'm exploring the Oly MBD-Seq data to compare general methylation characteristics in O. lurda compared to other oysters.
 Here are a couple questions I investigated recently: